mursilmateen/Email-spam-detection/README.md

 This project was developed as part of my learning in Data Science and Machine Learning.
 Through this, I understood how text preprocessing, NLP, and supervised learning models can be combined to build a working spam detection system.

-✍️ Created by Mursal Mateen | BS IT – Spam Detection Project
+✍️ Created by Mursal Mateen | Semester Project– Spam Detection Project